Scuubii/KOGC/hardware.md

 ## Mouse

 For wired mice, the Endgame Gear OP1 8K is a top choice.
 For wireless, the Razer Viper V3 Pro and Logitech Superlight V2 are excellent options.
-Avoid using 8000Hz polling rates due to practical limitations; 1000Hz or 2000Hz are better choices.
+Avoid using 8000Hz polling rates due to interference with wirless mice, deviations and general bugs with game engine; 1000Hz or 2000Hz are better choices.

 ## Keyboard